 Firstly, this account doesn’t have fees.
 You’ll also benefit from unlimited e-transfers.
 The KOHO transaction limit is five at ATMs and 15 at Points of Sale (POS).

-The basic KOHO account comes with a reloadable prepaid Visa card.
+The basic KOHO account comes with a reloadable prepaid Mastercard.
 This card is similar to a debit card since you add money to the attached account to use it.
 It’s also not much different from a rewards credit card that earns you cash back on eligible purchases.

 Whether you make a purchase at the partner’s store or via the app, you’ll earn money for your spending.
 However, there is an exception when purchasing through third parties like Ritual.
 In this case, your purchase won’t qualify for cash back rewards.